BershteynLab/ScrapeNYCMonkeypoxData/README.md

+## NO LONGER RUNNING
+Daily case data can be found at https://www1.nyc.gov/site/doh/data/health-tools/monkeypox.page

 # ScrapeNYCMonkeypoxData

 https://www1.nyc.gov/site/doh/health/health-topics/monkeypox.page gets scraped twice per day to grab Monkeypox data.
 All case counts are cumulative.
 Data is stored in the data/ folder as a series of json files.